 The 23 bedrooms come in different shapes and sizes; there are 17 suites, and all the rooms have large windows taking in views of the colorful city.
 Room 10, a junior suite, has a charming stand–alone bathtub in its bay window; and room 17 has the most windows and therefore, the best views.

 There are elements of similarity between the rooms, such as contemporary wallpaper — think black and white flowers — filling the wall behind the large boat–like wooden beds.
 Also, there are unique but similar hand–painted ceramic tiles in the bathrooms, and the bed throws are woven by artisans from nearby Valle Hermoso.

 The restaurant, Alegre, is below the reception with views over a small plaza.
 Food is a major highlight at Palacio Astoreca (and in a trip to Valparaíso for that matter, with restaurants like Pasta e Vino on nearby Cerro Concepcion keeping visitors very well fed and wined).
+The Astoreca just recently brought on Chef Francisco Araya as Executive Chef of their onsite restaurant Alegre.
 I had dinner at Alegre on my first night and was amazed how imaginative and varied it was.
 We had not one, but two amuse–bouches before starters: one was fish in a silver tin, and the other was a soufflé in an espresso mug which shrunk away when tapped with a spoon.